 Never look at your kitchen the same way again

-Why it’s irresistible to work, live, and eat in a space that straddles the sacred and the utilitarian
+The kitchen is a space that straddles the sacred and the utilitarian

 My kitchen, aside from my bedroom, is the most inhabited space in my home.
 It works the hardest and holds a hell of a lot of energy and purpose.
 It’s here where I light a candle in the predawn hours and prepare my coffee or stir soup and make tea in the evening.